Getting Started

 Use with esp-idf

-The neccessary functionality for driving an EPD display is encapsulated in the components/epd_driver IDF component.
-To use it in you own project, simply copy the epd_driver folder to your project-local components directory.
+The neccessary functionality for driving an EPD display is encapsulated in the components/epdiy IDF component.
+To use it in you own project, simply copy the epdiy folder to your project-local components directory.
 The component sould be automatically detected by the framework, you can now use

 to use the EPD driver’s Library API.